 The American Honors program at Union County College is designed to help students earn bachelor’s degrees from their dream schools.
-Students who are accepted in to the American Honors program will have access to small class sizes under 20 students, a laptop, professional academic advising, and access to the Honors lounge!
+Students who are accepted in to the American Honors program will have access to small class sizes under 20 students, classes taught by full-time faculty members, professional academic advising, transfer support, admission to numerous seminars and workshops, and access to the Honors lounge!

 The American Honors Program helps students earn bachelor’s degrees from great schools.